vizicist/palette/docs/starting_and_using.md

 - In the default "casual instrument" mode, each preset changes the settings of all four Morphs simultaneously.

-## Advanced Modes
+## Advanced Mode

-- There are 3 modes - casual, advanced, and super-advanced - which can be cycled through by pressing the "Clear" button four times in a row, quickly.
-In the
+- There are 2 modes - casual and advanced.
+You can switch between them by pressing the "Clear" button (at the bottom of the Palette GUI) four times in a row, quickly.
+In the Advanced Mode, you have more per-pad control and can edit the presets as described below.

 ## Looping